top of page

 Grenade launchers

 Grenade launchers were issued very widely in the Soviet Army - every section had at least one.
-Afghan mujahadeens did not have any tanks, so the use for the anti-tank launchers was limited to destroying improvised fortifications.
+Afghan mujahadeen did not have any tanks, so the use of the anti-tank launchers was limited to destroying improvised fortifications.

 Flamethrowers

-These types of weapons were used in limited numbers and usually by specialized troops, assigned to so called "chemical" units.
-It is also unclear if the "Lynx" reactive flamethrower was actually used in Afghanistan or just for the training purposes in pre-deployment camps.
+These types of weapons were used in limited numbers and usually by specialized troops, assigned to so-called "chemical" units.
+It is also unclear if the "Lynx" reactive flamethrower was actually used in Afghanistan or just for training purposes in pre-deployment camps.

 • RPO "Lynx"